godotengine/godot-docs/learning/features/2d/particle_systems_2d.rst

 -------

 Damping applies friction to the particles, forcing them to stop.
-It is specially useful for sparks or explosions, which usually begin with a high linear velocity and then stop as they fade.
+It is especially useful for sparks or explosions, which usually begin with a high linear velocity and then stop as they fade.

 .. image:: img/paranim10.gif